 - Rinse with clean wet rag and dry with lint-free cloth.

-Cleaning Your Wall Surfaces
+How to Clean Your Wall Surfaces

 For wall painted with water-based paints, use a wet cloth to clean the walls.
 For oil-based painted walls, use a wet rag dipped in a solution of dishwashing soap and water; then rinse with water.